Updated March 2022

 I’ve been very open with friends about how helpful therapy has been for me.
 Take one look at my bookshelf and you’d think I’m getting my PhD in personal development.
 I’ve written about it here after Robin Williams died by suicide and here to push past the stigma.
 But that doesn’t mean it’s easy and it certainly doesn’t mean I have my shit together.
 Yes, I can travel to exotic locations, smile sitting on a bench in my favorite city in the world and still struggle with self-worth issues.

-Very often we don’t ask people who seem to have it all, if they’re okay.
+Very often we don’t ask people who seem to have it together, if they’re okay.
 We assume our cheerful friends are fine.
 We don’t see our strong friends needing our help, so we never offer it.

 Ask anyone who has sat in the dark, damp crevasses of our hearts and minds and they’ll tell you just how scary it is.
 Just how alone they feel, even in a room surrounded by people who love them dearly.
 How they think they are the only person to struggle with a mental battle.
 I’ve been in dark enough mindsets to know the power it holds; it’s unyielding.